brettbuddin/labor/README.md

     $ export ABILITIES=test-job,another-test
     $ rake labor:work

 The `ABILITIES` environment variable can accept multiple job names; each seperated by a comma.

+Job names can also carry meta data associated with that particular worker.
+Meta data is any information that shouldn't affect what you name the job class in your system, but indicate to Gearman that this worker is unique.
+You can do this by putting your meta data inside `[` and `]` in the ability name.
+For example: `email[123]`.
+Everything within and including the `[]` symbols will be removed when referencing your worker class' `perform` method.

 ## Configuration